utzcoz/utzcoz.github.io/_posts/2020-04-11-Analyze-window-size-changing-sequence.markdown

 1. `AboveAppWindowContainers mAboveAppWindowContainers`: The container to store all non-app window containers that should be displayed above the app containers, e.g. Status bar.
 2. `NonAppWindowContainers mBelowAppWindowsContainers`: The container to store all non-app window containers that should be displayed below the app containers, e.g. Wallpaper.
 3. `NonMagnifiableWindowContainers mImeWindowContainers`: The container to store all IME window containers.
 Note that the z-ordering of the IME windows will depend on the IME target.
-We mainly have this container grouping so we can keep track of all the IME window contianers together and move them in-sync if/when needed.
-We use a sublcass of WindowContainer which is omitted from screen magnification, as the IME is never magnified.
+We mainly have this container grouping so we can keep track of all the IME window containers together and move them in-sync if/when needed.
+We use a subclass of WindowContainer which is omitted from screen magnification, as the IME is never magnified.
 4. `SurfaceControl mOverlayLayer`: We organize all top-level Surfaces in to the following layers. mOverlayLayer contains a few Surfaces which are always on top of others and omitted from Screen-Magnification, for example the strict mode flash or the magnification overlay itself.

 ### `AppWindowToken`